 Brush each crust with olive oil.
 Spread 4 ounces of cream cheese on each crust, leaving a 1 inch border around the edge of the crust.
 Spread the caramelized onions evenly over the cream cheese.
 Scatter the salmon over top and sprinkle with the grated mozzarella.
 Sprinkle the edges of the pizzas with freshly cracked black pepper.

 Cook the pizzas one at a time.
 Carefully slide the pizza onto the hot pizza stone on the grill.
 Close the lid and cook for 7 – 8 minutes.
 Until the crust is golden.
 Repeat with the second pizza.

-Carefully transfer the pizzas to a large cutting board and allow to cool.
+Carefully transfer the pizzas to a large cutting board.
 Mix the parsley and lemon zest together in a small bowl.
 Just before cutting the pizzas, sprinkle the parsley mixture over top.